Is Durban Safe? 6 Areas to Avoid in This South African City

 What is the best time to visit Durban?

 The best time to visit Durban is during the winter, from April to September.
-This is because the weather is dry and sunny and the temperatures are pleasant.
+This is because the weather is dry, sunny, and pleasant temperatures.

 Durban is bustling with life and activities during this period, with the International Film Festival in July and the Good Food and Wine Show.